 - Why should I read this?
 We’ve read WeWork, Qualtrics and Miro’s recent reports on remote work so you don’t have to (we did something similar with studies from Buffer, Gitlab and Spotify earlier this year).
 Here are some key takeaways for you and your team, particularly as you consider any return to the office over the next few months.
+For more on this topic, check out the Managing Remote Teams section of our Manager Guide.

 - Hybrid work and the return to the office: the move to hybrid work makes sense - overwhelmingly employees want some remote work (97.6% - Buffer) and some office (93% - Qualtrics).
 The tricky bit is how much, as everyone wants something different.
-Companies who embrace hybrid work face a choice of a free-for-all where employees come in when they want, or a more structured system where teams come in on specific days.
+Companies who embrace hybrid work face a choice of a free-for-all where empllyees come in when they want, or a more structured system where teams come in on specific days.
 Those in free-for-all mode will face more pressing questions over equality of employee experience and opportunities for collaboration.

 - Productivity: Qualtrics echoes other research (Gitlab) to suggest that remote work has led to increased individual productivity.
 However, for some, it seems clear that this increase is derived from longer hours rather than improved efficiency.
 Miro found that 33% of its respondents were awake for less than 20 mins before beginning work.
 The issue of individuals’ pandemic productivity and how it intersects with team collaboration and overall productivity also still seems underexplored.